Oscillometric Blood Pressure Monitor

 Design a complete first-run experience for prototyping and user testing.

-Welcome Screens : Help users understand the tech behind.
+Welcome Screens: Help users understand the tech behind it.

 Learn how to apply pressure: Highlight common mistakes since there's no real-time feedback to guide users.